HOW TO NAVIGATE THIS PROJECT WEBSITE

 This project website is broken down into several tabs, as indicated above.
 Please make sure to read through "Imagine What Can Be" and "Project Update" to get a sense of what this project is about.
 You will also find available resources and downloads on this page.
 Complete the "Survey" by navigating through the survey tabs, starting on "Survey 1".
 Read how you can "Stay Connected" during the duration of the project.
 Check out what's happening next door by exploring "Discover Lightning Point".
 And lastly, be sure to check out "FAQs" for any questions related to this project.

 There is a lot of important work going on behind the scenes for the City Docks Redevelopment Project!
 This work ensure our team produces the documentation needed to secure the next round of funding for Phase 2 Engineering and Design from the Alabama RESTORE Council.
 Additionally, there are other activities happening this winter and spring at City Docks.
 Check out the latest updates below!

-The DRAFT City Docks Master Plan is now available for download and viewing.
+The FINAL City Docks Master Plan is now available for download and viewing.

-Please scroll to the bottom of this page to "Available Presentations and Downloads" to locate the "City Docks Master Plan Final Digital (DRAFT).PDF" file.
+Please scroll to the bottom of this page to "Available Presentations and Downloads" to locate the "City Docks Master Plan Final.pdf" file.

 The project team received great input from the public on our online survey.
 Full results from the survey can be found below (under "Available Presentations and Downloads").
 Overall, the 500 people that responded would like the following top five features: